 There’s no better way to start the day than a head-clearing, muscle-soothing shower.

-But that feels-good shower may not be doing so good for you skin.
+But that feels-good shower may not be so good for your skin.
 According to skin and hair care experts, too much hot water can be bad for the human body.

 Here’s what dermatologists had to say about the best practices to adopt in the shower.

 Shower regularity should be based on your activity level.
 Apart from that, there’s no black-and-white rule on the number of showers you should take.

 Inactive people can get away with cutting out a few showers per week – just don’t cut back so much that you start to stink, or put yourself at risk of skin infections.

 If you’re active and start the morning with a shower, and shower again later at the gym, the second one should be short.